soraya2/vn-seriewijzer/README.md

 Also the website will contain a diffent way to get to the best suited series for people, which will be a tournament.
 The user will see 4 series and has to rank these series from 1 to 4.
 He will do this 4 times, after that, he will see all the first choices he made.
 Those choices have to be ranked from 1 to 4 again.
 Based on these results, a top 5 will be created, based on these series.

+# Features
+#### Facebook Login
+The user is asked to log in with their Facebook account to access specific features like the Persona Check, the Series Game and commenting on series.

+#### Commenting
+Users can view a series page and leave comments for others to see.
+By allowing this form of user engagement, new users can get real user feedback about a show.

+#### Persona Check
+The Persona Check is an integral part of the application.
+Users log in with their Facebook account and answer a set of questions.
+The results of this questionnaire attaches several 'tags' to the user's profile that correspond with certain persona's.
+Some example personas would be:

+* Culture lover
+* Daredevil
+* Romantic
+* Sports fanatic
+* Intellectual
+* Bookworm

+The user will be provided a list of suggested series, fitting the user's persona.

+#### The Series Game
+The Series Game is a fun way to discover new series.
+##### How it works:
+- A list of 4 series is shown to the user.
+- By clicking on the image, the details page of that show will be shown, allowing the user to read the show description, see trailers, check screenshots and see ratings (from IMDB).
+- The user will rank the 4 series by number, 1 to 4, then continues to the next 4 series.

+This process repeats for 4 times and finally end up on the overview screen that displays the user's top 4 shows, and a list of shows that might be of interest to the user, based on the highest rated shows in the game.

 ## Code conventions
 - Templating engine: EJS (keep most of the logic outside of the html).
 - Tab/ 4 spaces